How to manage holiday rental properties

 If you look after your properties this will be reflected in your reviews, and you will stand out from the competition.
 This will give you the best long-term results with both your rental return and occupancy levels - which is the aim of the game.

-Read the rest of the tips from Eddie Harper in Concierge tips for holiday rentals (Coming soon)
+Read more details from Eddie Harper in Concierge tips for holiday rentals

 Craig Douglas, Director - Reserve Apartments